Skip to main content

 We believe openness is a New York value.

 Open House New York has always stood for openness, accessibility, and civic dialogue—the same values that make our democracy work.
-In 2020, OHNY began the hard work of examining the realities of New York and more purposely advocating for a truly open city—one where streets, libraries, parks, and other democratizing places are safe and accessible to all New Yorkers, regardless of skin color, religion, sexuality, or other marker of difference.
+A truly open city is one where streets, libraries, parks, and other democratizing places are safe and accessible to all New Yorkers, regardless of skin color, religion, sexuality, or other marker of difference.

 Our embrace of an open city is as much about people as it is about place.
 As we continue our work to broaden and deepen an understanding and appreciation of the richness of diversity and experiences that define our city, we are also developing initiatives that prioritize equity and inclusion.